spatel03/covid202/week-10.md

-## Week 10: Getting (Re-)Started and Working with Data API
+# Week 10: Getting (Re-)Started and Working with Data API

-### What To Do This Week
+## What To Do This Week

-#### Before you watch the first weekly video:
+### Before you watch the first weekly video:

-**Read closely the [README page](README.md) page.** It describes some important details about how we will complete this class.
+**Read closely the [README page](README.md).** It describes some important details about how we will complete this class.
 Bookmark the page so you have quick and easy access to it.

 **Join the 202 Support Slack Workspace using the link below.** Some quick items about how we will use Slack:

 - Official class announcements will be posted to Slack and will also be sent via email.
 - Office hours (for class and for meeting with me as Program Director) will be hosted in Slack, but there will also be a video conferencing platform for times where you want to chat with audio/video capabilities.
   - The space is set up with three default channels:
   - The `coding-qa` channel is for coding-related Questions and Answers.
 This can be class-related, but it doesn't strictly have to be.
   - The `#random` channel is for random (but [SFW!](https://www.acronymfinder.com/Safe-for-Work-(website-links)-(SFW).html)) stuff you just feel like sharing.
   - The `#general` channel is for stuff that is neither coding-related nor random.

 [Here is the link](https://join.slack.com/t/iti202support/shared_invite/zt-czj9mv8w-X0KMejSfNN3wOyeEvBPZyA) to join the 202 Support Slack.